ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 Perhaps rape is an aesthetically *negative* action, like “being late” – the flip-side of number two above.
 However, aesthetically negative actions (ANAs) cannot logically be violently enforced *because by definition they can be avoided*.
 Since I can freely choose to stop associating with a man who continually shows up late, I cannot shoot him for being late.

 However, rape by definition cannot be avoided, since it is a sexual attack enforced through violence.[^4] Also, if I choose to stop being friends with the tardy man mentioned above, he cannot justly force me to be his friend by threatening me with violence, since that would rely on the principle that merely personal preferences can be enforced on others, which would run fruitlessly up against my ability to enforce *my* desire to drop his friendship.
 This kind of “Tarantino morality” always ends up with everyone in a state of mute paralysis, pointing guns at each other’s faces like frozen statues.

+[^4]: We can avoid situations which increase the likelihood of rape, but we cannot avoid a rape in progress.

 As we have already established, any universally preferable behaviour must be universal to all people in all places at all times – if ANAs allow for violent enforceability (i.e. I can shoot you for being late) – then if rape is defined as an ANA which can be enforced, then the rape victim who finds rape an aesthetically negative action has the right to shoot his rapist, which effectively affirms the principle of self-defence, but at the expense of also allowing gun play in the opposition of, say, rudeness.